 There are two main surgical techniques for isolating the vas deferens.
 The available evidence indicates that minimally invasive vas isolation procedure results in less discomfort during the procedure and in fewer postoperative complications.

 One mid-line or bilateral scrotal incisions are made with a scalpel.
 Incisions are usually 1.5-3.0 cm long.
-No special instruments are used.
-The vas usually is grasped with a towel clip or an Allis forceps.
-The area of dissection around the vas usually is larger than occurs with no-scalpel or minimally techniques.
+The vas is grasped with an Allis forceps.

 Minimally invasive Vasectomy